fpereiro/recalc/readme.md

 Before I continue, let me say that I consider functional programming to be the most solid way of programming, for both small and large applications.
 Not only I consider it much better than imperative programming - I also think it is superior to object oriented programming.
 Functional is the paradigm I choose every time for all my projects.

 However, there are certain circumstances where a pure functional approach won't work.
-Interestingly, virtually all the objections to functional programming which I consider valid center around these circumstances.
+Interestingly, virtually all the objections to functional programming which I consider valid emerge in these circumstances.
 It is also in these circumstances that many employ imperative or object oriented techniques.

 In a decently pure functional program, there's only one side effect: when someone actually starts the program passing it some input.
 This both provides control and data to the main function of the program, which then calls other functions.
 When the whole thing is done, the main function dutifully returns its result and exits.
 In most cases, though, it is allowed for that function to commit another side effect to do something useful with its output, like writing that data to a file.
 So, besides the initialization and occasionally the exit, the rest of the program is purely functional.